bencam/linux-server-configuration/README.md

 1. Deactivate the virtual environment by running `deactivate`

-1. Change the ownership of the project directories and files to the `www-data` user (this is done because Apache runs as the `www-data` user); while in the /var/www directory, run:

-	`sudo chown -R www-data:www-data nuevoMexico/`

 ### Set up and enable a virtual host
 1. Create a file in /etc/apache2/sites-available/ called nuevoMexico.conf